 - An agreed number of days after the expected week of childbirth.

-An employee can, of course, use annual leave to extend the parental leave period.
+An employee can, of course, use annual leave to extend the Paternity leave period if they wish.
 There is also unpaid parental leave and shared parental leave to consider.

-In order to qualify for statutory paternity leave, an employee must meet the following criteria:
+To qualify for statutory paternity leave, an employee must meet one the following criteria:

-- The father (or expectant father) of the child (or children in cases of multiple births).
+- They must be the father (or expectant father) of the child (or children in cases of multiple births).

-- The spouse, civil partner, or partner of the child’s mother or main adopter - it includes same sex partners.
+- They must be the spouse, civil partner, or partner of the child’s mother or main adopter – it includes same-sex partners.

-- The intended parent (if they’re having a baby through a surrogacy arrangement).
+- They must be the intended parent (if they’re having a baby through a surrogacy arrangement).

 Your employees must also:

-- Have a contract of employment and be classed as an employee (for paternity leave only).
+- Have a contract of employment and be officially classed as an employee (for paternity leave only).

 - Plan on sharing parental responsibility for the care of the baby.